bensooter/Snort16OnUbuntu/README.md

 As stated above, this guide was written geared towards installing Snort as a virtual machine running on an VirtualBox 5.0.16.
 The VirtualBox is a free product from [Oracle](https://www.virtualbox.org/wiki/Downloads), and which I highly recommend for testing software due to the ability to create snapshots.
 If you choose to install Snort outside of a virtual machine, the steps below should be the same, except for a few VirtualBox specific steps that should be fairly obvious once you've worked through this guide.

 # Ethernet Interface Names On Ubuntu 16.04
 **Important note for people running Ubuntu 16.04:** In Ubuntu 16.04, for new installations (not upgrades), network interfaces no longer follow the ethX standard (eth0, eth1, ...).
 Instead, interfaces names are assigned as Predictable Network Interface Names.
 This means you need to check the names of your interfaces using ifconfig, since you will need to reference the name of your interface for many steps in this guide.
-In my case, what was originally `eth0` is now `ens160`.
+In my case, what was originally `eth0` is now `enp0s3`.
 If you are running Ubuntu 16.04, anywhere in this guide you see eth0, you will need to replace with your new interface name.

-# VMware Virtual Machine Configuration
-If you are using VMware vSphere to host your Snort virtual machine, when creating the virtual machine, make sure to select the **VMXNET 3** network adapter (not the default adapter) when creating the client virtual machine, as it works better for Snort

-This guide assumes that you have created a virtual machine with a single network adapter that will be used for both administrative control (over SSH) as well as for Snort to listen on for traffic.
-You can easily add more adapters when setting up the system or at a later date, you just need to make sure to specify the correct adapter Snort should listen on at runtime (this should be fairly obvious).

 # Installing Ubuntu
 This guide will assume that you have installed one of the supported versions of Ubuntu with all the default settings, and that you have selected ”install security updates automatically” during the configuration.

 Snort does not need an ip address assigned to the interface that it is listening on, however it makes it easier to manage the system remotely via ssh if an interface is reachable.
 In a production environment, it is recommended that you user one interface on your Snort server for management, and have Snort listen on other interfaces, but this is not required.
-By default Ubuntu will use DHCP to auto-configure an address, if this is the case, you can verify your ip address by running `ifconfig eth0`.
+By default Ubuntu will use DHCP to auto-configure an address, if this is the case, you can verify your ip address by running `ifconfig enp0s3`.
 If you do not have a DHCP server assigning IP addresses, configure one on your Snort system manually.
 You will need internet connectivity in order to download the required packages and software tarballs.

 Once you have logged in for the first time and verified internet connectivity, make sure the system is up to date, and install openssh-server (so we can remotely-manage the system).
 Reboot after installation to make sure all patches are applied.